 On top of that, if you are relying on swing trading for a full-time income, you would need to make at least 30% to 40% a month CONSISTENTLY on a capital of $100,000.

-That’s very unlikely to achieve for more than 90% of the traders out there.
+That’s very unlikely to be achieved for more than 90% of the traders out there.

 Personally, I don’t recommend that you trade stocks to grow your wealth.